Knowledge Base

 Users will receive an email similar to the one below:

-Once they click the Opt in link they will receive a dialog like the one below to confirm they'd like to receive SMS and they can update their phone number in ConnectWise if you've allowed them to do so.
+Once they click the link they will receive a dialog like the one below to confirm they'd like to receive SMS and they can update their phone number in ConnectWise if you've allowed them to do so.

 Once they are opted in the system will show that they've opted in.